 However, the rainy season, from December to March, is also a great time to visit, as this is when the manta rays are most abundant.
 But the water conditions are unpredictable and visibility at times can be quite low.

-While diving in Komodo can cater to all levels of divers, it’s important to note that some dive sites, like Batu Bolong and Castle Rock, have strong currents and are more suitable for experienced divers.
+While diving in Komodo can cater to all levels of divers, It's important to note that some dive sites, like Batu Bolong and Castle Rock, have strong currents and are more suitable for experienced divers.
 Less experienced divers, or those looking for a more relaxed dive, can enjoy sites like Siaba Besar, Mawan, Turtle City.

-To make a summary of the dive experience level required in Komodo, it’s best to have at least Advanced Open Water certification with a minimum of 25 logged dives.
+To make a summary of the dive experience level required in Komodo, It's best to have at least Advanced Open Water certification with a minimum of 25 logged dives.
 This certification and diving experience will enable you to enjoy almost all of the Komodo Island diving.